rozek/notes-on-gundb/README.md

 `Gun` itself represents the root node, `Gun.get(soul)` a node with the given soul, and `context.get(subpath)` a node with the given subpath relative to the given context (see section [Paths](https://github.com/rozek/notes-on-gundb#pathse) for an explanation how the actual node id is built).

-Context objects have the following structure (only the most important properties are shown):
+Context objects have the following structure (only the most important properties are shown, consider the [Wiki](https://github.com/amark/gun/wiki/GUN%E2%80%99s-Data-Format-(JSON)) for more details):

 ```
 {